Courage: being brave enough to take the next step, even when you’re afraid.

 - Tell kids to work as a team to act out today’s story.
 The catch is they must be able to tell the entire story in exactly 60 seconds — no more, no less.
 Kids can use their Bibles to check for details.

-- Give teams a few minutes to get ready and then invite each group to perform their “fast act” as you time them with the stopwatch.
+- Give teams a few minutes to get ready and then invite each group to perform their “fast act” as you time them.

 - Next, give teams another few minutes to figure out how to act out the story in exactly 30 seconds and let them take turns performing the story.
 If necessary, help kids think of ways to cut their time, such as not using full sentences, cutting out details, or eliminating dialogue.